msalemor/cqrs-aca-demo/README.md

 # A CQRS demo

-A CQRS and EventSourcing implementation with Azure Container Apps, ServiceBus and Cosmos DB (MongoDB).
+A CQRS and Event Sourcing implementation with Azure Container Apps, ServiceBus and Cosmos DB (MongoDB).

 ## CQRS and Event Sourcing